ExpressLRS/ExpressLRS/README.md

 At `900 MHz` a maximum of `200 Hz` packet rate is supported.
 This makes it the fastest long-range RC link currently on the market.
 Stick latency of down to `6.5ms` is seen on firmware with **crsfshot** (aka openTX 2.4 mixer scheduler) support.
 At `2.4 GHz` a blistering `250 Hz` is supported with plans to extend this to `500 Hz` once OpenTX support is added.

-Due to the optimized packet structure only basic telemetry that gives up/downlink information is currently supported.
-Compared to commercial systems ExpressLRS is also very affordable, a TX module can be built for $30 and receivers for $15-20.
+Due to the optimized packet structure only basic telemetry is provided.
+If you want MavLink this is not for you.
+We used a compressed packet structure allows us to achieve better raw preformance compard to other solutions.
+ExpressLRS is also very affordable, a TX module can be built for $30 and receivers for $15-20.
 Likewise, new/second hand Frsky R9M gear is compatible and can be acquired inexpensively.

 More information can be found in the [wiki](https://github.com/AlessandroAU/ExpressLRS/wiki).